Last Updated on

 How do you sharpen a Splitting Maul?

-Although the edge of the blade on a splitting maul is seen to be somehow blunt, it needs sharpening from time to time.
+Although the edge of the blade is seen to be somehow blunt, it needs sharpening from time to time.

 You will need: